lleevveell66/sinfo/README.md

 **Last Update:** 10/11/20<br>
 **Author:** level6<br>
 **URL:** https://github.com/lleevveell66/sinfo<br>
-This is sinfo, which is just the most basic example of a TCP server that will share the contents of a local file <br>
-with the client which connects, written in C.<br>
+This is sinfo, which is just the most basic example of a TCP server that will share the contents of a local file with the client which connects, written in C.<br>

 ## Description: